WELCOME TO THE 2021-22 SCHOOL YEAR

-EXCITING UPDATE! - BREAKFAST & LUNCH IS FREE FOR ALL STUDENTS
+EXCITING UPDATE: - BREAKFAST & LUNCH FREE TO ALL STUDENTS

-The USDA has extended the waiver allowing ALL students (regardless of their paid/free/reduced status) to receive both FREE breakfast and FREE lunch daily for the remainder of the 2020-21 school year.
+The USDA has extended the waiver allowing ALL students (regardless of their paid/free/reduced status) to receive both FREE breakfast and FREE lunch daily for the entire 2021-22 school year.

-How does my child begin receiving the temporary free meals?
+How does my child begin receiving free meals?

 Do we still need to complete a free and reduced meal application that is typically required every school year?

-Yes, if you believe you qualify for free/reduced meals based on income or SNAP/TANF benefits, the eligibility status from the free/reduced meal application is one of the factors used for waiving or reducing school fees, pay to play fees, etc. Even though everyone is temporarily receiving free lunch, fees may only be waived if you qualify based on the meal application and have given us permission to use that information for fees.
-Plus, once this temporary program ends, meals will go back to regular price for those without approved applications.
+Yes, free/reduced applications should be submitted for students new to our district or with a change in circumstance.
+The eligibility status from the free/reduced meal application is one of the factors used for waiving or reducing school fees, pay to play fees, etc. Even though everyone is temporarily receiving free lunch, fees may only be waived if you qualify based on the meal application and have given us permission to use that information for fees.

 Are students still allowed to purchase extras or ala carte items?